CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 At least on paper, it does seem to be more than just marketing hype and the platform is objectively high throughput.

-But the main problem comes down to their current SaaS:
+But the main problem comes down to their current SaaS offering:

 ![Groq currently lacks an intermediate paid tier.](/public/img/need-for-speed/groq-billing.png) *Groq currently lacks an intermediate paid tier with only free or enterprise billing.*